 Time Under Tension

 The solution is Time Under Tension, which is the amount of time your muscles work when doing a set.
-Rather than concentrating in repetitions, the program tells you how to perform sets with a quality, correct form so that it takes at lest 40 seconds to finish the set.
+Rather than concentrating on repetitions, the program tells you how to perform sets with a quality, correct form so that it takes at least 40 seconds to finish the set.

-Aside from proper form and longer sets activate the most number of muscle fibers, the program goes on to explain the 7 principles that help add mass, 3 more core fundamentals of gaining muscle without weights, and over 30 muscle building body weight exercises.
+Aside from proper form and longer sets that activate the most number of muscle fibers, the program goes on to explain the 7 principles that help add mass, 3 more core fundamentals of gaining muscle without weights, and over 30 muscle-building bodyweight exercises.

 Duration And Schedule

 The Muscle Experiment is a 6-month program.
 It does not promise quick results but makes it clear that it takes time and dedication for results, especially for natural trainees.